Sarah-2510/R-Shiny-Project---AIR-QUALITY-INDEX/README.md

 ## Pre-requisites
 Install all of the libraries listed in the Requirements.txt file.

-## Introduction

-### What is Air Quality Index ?
-The Air Quality Index is a scale designed to convey the current state of air quality to people in easily comprehensible terms.
-It converts the complex air quality data of different pollutants into a numerical value (index value), terminology and colour.
-The main objective of the AQI is to inform and caution the public about the risk of exposure to daily pollution levels.

-### Project Goal
-The project aimed at analysing Air Quality Data for various cities in India over a time period of 2017-2019.
-The project analyses the same data in multiple ways using different statistical tools and visualization tools to derive insights from the changing trends over years.

 ## Conclusion
 Through these graphs and statistical tools, it was seen how AQI has changed over the